PAHADIx/everest-php/README.md

 I was a very big fan of the MVC-framework implemented by ASP.Net.
 This framwork implements very similar pattern and should be familiar to ASP.Net developers.

 # Installation
-Using composer:
+- Using composer: `composer create-project akitech/hooks -s dev`
-`composer require akitech/hooks`

-Set `"minimum-stability": "dev"` on your `composer.json` file.
+- Using git: `git clone https://github.com/PAHADIx/hooks.git`

-Or simply, download this repositoy as zip.
+- Or simply, download this repositoy as zip.

 # Docs